jamiesykescreode/cdev-environment-local/README.md

 ## Dependencies

-The plugin ships with an `install.sh` script that should get you up and running with the above,
+The plugin ships with an `install.sh` script that should get you up and running with the above.
+You can run it with the following command:

 ```
-sh ~/.cdev/plugins/vendor/cdev/environment-local/install.sh
+cdev local:setup-dependencies
 ```

 The following dependencies are required in order to get cdev Local to run properly.
 The plugin is still in early stages at the moment with a number of features absent but the basics of running your dev environment are available (starting, stopping and nuking, and database imports).